-Linda has been a therapist in Berkeley for over thirty years, and combines her background in art, clinical work, and writing in her work.
-She received her MFA in Creative Writing from Mills College, and offers unique memoir workshops and trainings in the Bay Area and nationally.
+Linda has been a therapist in Berkeley for thirty-five years, and combines her background in art, clinical work, and writing in her work.
+She received her MFA in Creative Writing from Mills College, and offers memoir workshops and trainings in the Bay Area and nationally.
 She is former president of the California Writers Club, Marin branch, and a member of Women’s National Book Association.
 Myers is an award-winning fiction, poetry, and non-fiction writer.
-Her first book Becoming Whole: Writing Your Healing Story was featured on the Marin Bestseller’s list.
+Her first book Becoming Whole: Writing Your Healing Story was a ForeWord Book of the Year finalist.

 Linda’s Philosophy About Memoir Writing

 On my book tours and in workshops, I enjoy meeting people who are passionate about capturing the stories of their lives.
 Writing a memoir is an act of faith and learning.
-Writers who tell a personal story feel exposed and vulnerable, but in the rich mud of family history, there are many opportunities for creativity, healing, and connecting with the world of art, literature, and the life stories that link us all.
+Writers who tell a personal story feel exposed and vulnerable, but in that rich mud of family history, there are many opportunities for creativity, healing, and connecting with the world of art, literature, and the life stories that link us all.

-But the most important ingredient in writing a memoir is motivation–a passionate reason to get the story on the page, a “fire in the belly” feeling that what you have to tell is important and significant.
-You may want to create a family legacy, to share your personal views about the times you have lived through, or to capture a story that allows you to get a new perspective in your life, and to heal the past.
+An important ingredient in writing a memoir is motivation–a passionate reason to get your story on the page, that “fire in the belly” feeling–what you have to say is important and significant.
+You may want to create a family legacy or heal the past.Your story might inspire others to live life differently.